bradleye1228/data-science-portfolio-public/APP_WALKTHROUGH.md

 The **ObservationDate** specifies when the results were collected, spanning from **13th September 2013 to 21st September 2021** (8.0 years total).

 ### Dataset Overview

 ![Dataset Overview](screenshots/dataset.png)

+*Visualisation 02: Dataset overview page summarising the structure and composition of the data.*

 **Key Information:**
 - 969 observations, 21 variables